bohlourenco/AMISecOnto/README.md

   FILTER (?eventClass != :LogEvent)   # keep the most specific type }
 ```
+This query collects every log event associated with a specific user, via their identity, session ID, or username, along with session status and host context, to reconstruct a chronological timeline of that user's session activity.

 ### Application, system, and security tracing
 ## CQ07 - Which container lifecycle events are linked to application errors?